 Biography

 Dr. Geoff Knagge received the B. Comp.
 Sci degree (2001) and B.E.
 (Hons I) in Computer Engineering (2002) from the University of Newcastle, Australia.
-He was also awarded his PhD by the University of Newcastle in 2007, and also received the Faculty award for Research Higher Degree Excellence for his thesis work.
-He is currently working with their Signal Processing and Microelectronics Group.
-His general research areas include digital processor and low power VLSI design, with emphasis on applications relating to baseband processing for digital wireless communications technologies.
-He is an author on 2 journal articles, 8 published conference papers, 1 US patent, and an additional pending patent.Projects
+He was also awarded his PhD by the University of Newcastle in 2007, and also received the Faculty award for Research Higher Degree Excellence for his thesis work.His research primarily focuses on the development and optimisation of algorithms for implementation in VLSI devices, including ASICs and FPGAs.
+This applies to applications to a diverse range of problems, including baseband processing for digital wireless communications technologies, and model predictive control.
+He is an author on 3 journal articles, 9 published conference papers, 1 US patent, and an additional pending patent.

 - Near optimal algorithms for combinatorial optimisation in VLSI, with application to multiuser detection and MIMO.